 Editor’s Note: So much has happened since we first published this post and created the data observability category and Monte Carlo in 2019.
 We have updated this post to reflect this rapidly maturing space.
 You can read the original article linked at the bottom of this page.

 Time and again, we’d deliver a report, only to be notified minutes later about issues with our data.
 It didn’t matter how strong our ETL pipelines were or how many times we reviewed our SQL: our data just wasn’t reliable.

-Unfortunately, this problem wasn’t unique to Gainsight.
-After speaking with over 100s of data leaders about their biggest pain points, I learned that data downtime tops the list.
+Unfortunately, this problem wasn’t unique.
+After speaking with hundreds of data leaders about their biggest pain points, I learned that data downtime tops the list.

 Much in the same way DevOps applies observability to software, I thought it was time data teams leveraged this same blanket of diligence and began creating the category of data observability as a more holistic way to approach data quality.

 - Data observability is as essential to DataOps as observability is to DevOps

 - The key features of data observability tools